Seawater seeping into decaying oil tanker off Yemen coast

 The more delays in reaching a solution to the vessel, the more dangers it poses, Sharaf Eddin said.

-A recent internal government memo obtained by the AP shows that earlier this month a diving team was dispatched by the state-run oil company that owns tanker to seal holes in the ship that have allowed seawater to leak into the engine room.
+A recent internal government memo obtained by the AP shows that earlier this month a diving team was dispatched by the state-run oil company that owns the tanker to seal holes in the ship that have allowed seawater to leak into the engine room.

 The divers were able to make repairs, but it remain unclear if the work will hold, according to the July 13 report.